Nacelle raises $4.8M for its headless e-commerce platform – TechCrunch

 The startup bills itself as a JAMstack for e-commerce, offering a developer platform that delivers greater performance and scalability to online storefronts.
 Nacelle has raised about $4.8 million to date in fundings led by Index Ventures and Accomplice.
 Some of the company’s other angel investors include Shopify’s Jamie Sutton, Klaviyo CEO Andrew Bialecki and Attentive CEO Brian Long.

 Nacelle builds an easier path for e-commerce brands to embrace a headless structure.
-Headless web apps essentially mean a site’s frontend is decoupled from the backend infrastructure, so it’s leaning fully on dedicated frameworks for each to deliver content to users.
+Headless web apps essentially mean a site’s front end is decoupled from the backend infrastructure, so it’s leaning fully on dedicated frameworks for each to deliver content to users.
 There are some notable benefits for sites going headless, including greater performance, better scalability, fewer hosting costs and a more streamlined developer experience.
-For e-commerce sites, there are also some notable complexities due to how storefronts operate and how headless CMSes need to accommodate dynamic inventories and user shopping carts.
+For e-commerce sites, there are also some notable complexities due to how storefronts operate and how headless CMSs need to accommodate dynamic inventories and user shopping carts.

 “We asked how do you pair a very dynamic requirement with the generally static system that JAMstack offers, and that’s where Nacelle comes in,” CEO Brian Anderson tells TechCrunch.

 Anderson previously operated a technical agency for Shopify Plus customers building custom storefronts, a venture that has led to much of the company’s early customers.
-Nacelle also recently hired Kelsey Burnes as the startup’s first VP of Marketing; she joins from e-commerce plugin platform Nosto.
+Nacelle also recently hired Kelsey Burnes as the startup’s first VP of marketing; she joins from e-commerce plug-in platform Nosto.

 Though Anderson described a flurry of benefits regarding Nacelle’s platform, many are the result of reduced latency that he says converts more users and pushes them to spend more.
 The startup has a particular focus on mobile storefronts, with Anderson noting that most desktop storefronts dramatically outperform mobile counterparts and that the speedier load times Nacelle enables on mobile can do a lot to overcome this.

 As more brands embrace headless structures, Nacelle is aiming to manage the experience.
-Nacelle is optimized for Shopify users to get up-and-running the most quickly.
+Nacelle is optimized for Shopify users to get up and running the most quickly.
 Users can also easily integrate the system with popular CMSs like Contentful and Sanity.
-All in all, Nacelle sports integrations for more than 30 services, including payments platforms, SMS marketing platforms, analytics platforms and more, the goal being to minimize the need for users to migrate data or learn new workflows.
+All in all, Nacelle sports integrations for more than 30 services, including payments platforms, SMS marketing platforms, analytics platforms and more.
+The goal is to minimize the need for users to migrate data or learn new workflows.

 The company is unsurprisingly going after direct-to-consumer brands pretty heavily.
 Some of Nacelle’s early customers include D2C bedding startup Boll & Branch, cozy things marketplace Barefoot Dreams and fashion brand Something Navy.
 Most of Nacelle’s rollouts launch later this summer.
-Last month, Nacelle went live with men’s toiletries startup Ballsy, and says that the storefront has already seen conversions increase 28%.
+Last month, Nacelle went live with men’s toiletries startup Ballsy and says that the storefront has already seen conversions increase 28%.

 Nacelle is far from the only young entrant in this space.
 Just last month, Commerce Layer announced that it had raised $6 million in funding from Benchmark.